alijy/BJSS-Test-Automation/README.md

 ## Tech
 Ruby, Capybara, RSpec

-Ruby gems: selenium-webdriver, capybacra, httparty and json
+Ruby gems: selenium-webdriver, capybara, httparty and json

 I intentionally didn't use **cucumber**.
 It would be a better choice since it could lead to more efficient test generation and execution.
 However, it was not included in the tech stack provided in the problem description.
 For future improvements, I suggest it is added to the tech stack.